 The UK was approximately 98% forest before man settled.
-At the start of the 1900’s most of the forest had gone; only 5% of the UK was forest.
-Now, at the beginning of the 21st century, this figure is back up to 12%, but only 2% of the UK is covered in native species, the remainder being covered in fast growing conifers for the timber trade.
-Much of the UK’s indigenous wildlife is unable to survive in these conifer forests, hence the importance of increasing the coverage of native trees.
+At the start of the 1900s, most of the forest had gone; only 5% of the UK was covered.
+Now, at the beginning of the 21st century, this figure is back up to 12%, but only 2% is with native species, the remainder being fast-growing conifers for the timber trade.
+Much of the UK’s indigenous wildlife cannot survive in these conifer forests, hence the importance of increasing the coverage of native trees.

-To quantify Thorlux’s carbon footprint, we measured all electricity, gas and fuel used (including by company owned vehicles but excluding sub-contractors’ activities) in our UK factory and selling activities.
-We multiplied these quantities by factors provided by the Department for Environment, Food and Rural Affairs (DEFRA) in its ‘Draft Code of Best Practice for Carbon Offset Providers - February 2008’ to estimate the total CO₂ produced.
+To quantify Thorlux’s carbon footprint, we measured all electricity, gas and fuel used (including by company-owned vehicles but excluding sub-contractors’ activities) in our UK factory and selling activities.
+We multiplied these quantities by factors provided by the Department for Business, Energy and Industrial Strategy in its “Greenhouse Gas Reporting: conversion factors 2019” to estimate the total CO₂e produced.

-By dividing the total.
-CO₂ produced by the number of luminaires that Thorlux produces each year, we calculated that each luminaire creates an average of 6.986 kg CO₂ in its production and delivery.
+By dividing the total CO₂e produced by the number of luminaires that Thorlux produces each year, we calculated that each luminaire creates an average of 2.8 kg CO₂e in its production and delivery.